Yoomee/ym-content/README.md

 ym_content is Yoomee's cms

 ## Installation
-um_content works with Rails 3.2 upwards.
+ym_content works with Rails 3.2 upwards.
 You can add it to your Gemfile with:

 ```
 gem 'ym_content'
 ```